-1. Over one-third of states segregated their schools by law.
+1. More than one-third of U.S. states segregated their schools by law.

 2. Brown v.
 Board of Education started off as five cases.